michaelkandziora/automa-it/COMMIT_HELPER.md

 ### Scopes

 The **scope** is optional, but it helps identify which part of the project is affected by the commit.
-Some possible scopes for the Scriptus Maximus project are:
+Some possible scopes for the automa-it project are:

 - **general**
 - **header**